Daph1986/Postfly-business-card-creator/README.md

 3. [JustSunOne](https://www.youtube.com/watch?v=mghXNWvVGTs) his tutorials about Fabric were followed to get an understanding of how things worked
 4. [Our Code World](https://ourcodeworld.com/articles/read/1016/how-to-create-your-own-t-shirt-designer-using-fabricjs-in-javascript) this example was used as an inspiration for the business card creator tool.
 5. [GitHub Wiki TOC generator](https://ecotrust-canada.github.io/markdown-toc/) this creates a table of contents for Markdown, manny thanks to follow student Aukje (byIlsa_lead) for sharing this.
+6. [Am I Responsive?](http://ami.responsivedesign.is/?url=https%3A%2F%2Fdaph1986.github.io%2FPostfly-business-card-creator%2Findex.html) to check the responsiveness and make the mockup's.

 ### Acknowledgements

 + My mentor from Code Institute, thank you Narender for your time and guidance.
-+ My husband, thank you Django for taking care of our son more so I can work on my education and thank you for your patience!
++ My husband, thank you Django for taking care of our son more so I can work on my education and thank you for your patience and thank you for your extra explanation about JavaScript!
++ Aukje (byIlsa_lead) thank you for hosting a Preparing for your Second Milestone Project call on zoom, it was really helpfull!
+And thank you for your time and effort to go through my code in order to help me with my question about my form.
 <!-- + Special thanks to my colleagues, my husband, friends and family for their support, tips, and for testing my site. -->